Anshul22Verma/NovitoTask/README.md

 ### 4. How to call your API endpoint to read the database and show the result of your route(s).
 Document your route(s).

 Example is shown in `inference/demo.py` you can make CURL request with POST to get responses for your needs.
+Run it while running the app locally and change the IP to the server's IP is hosting it in a IP and allow the inbound traffic to be able to make these requests and recieve a response.

 I have created two APIs for querying and one for information
 i) just run `<host>:80` -> to get information about the app